dvillevald/Google-Vision-AIY-on-Wheels/README.md

 After this try to reboot the kit - the service should run at bootup.

 ## Installation: Arduino side
 Upload sketch **my_robot_Arduino.ino** to Arduino UNO R3.
-Basically this sketch replaces Bluetooth functionality with autonomous feature to search for and approach detected human faces or their images.
+Basically, this sketch replaces Bluetooth functionality with an autonomous mode - to search for and approach detected human faces or their images.
 I did not change the other parts of the original code which comes with the toy - the functions for the autonomous mode which I added are
 - **search_and_approach** - main pipeline which processes data from Google Vision AIY kit and drives the autonomous robot; and
 - **print_robot_state** - optional function useful for debugging which, if called, sends robot state and the data coming from the Google Vision AIY kit to Arduino Serial monitor.